 Was he kidding?
 My little brother who couldn’t sit still in class and never did his homework has ADHD.
 The only time I got in trouble in school was when I refused to put the book I was reading away.
 I was great at school, graduated college, and had a job.
 There is no way I have ADHD.

 “Many girls and women go undiagnosed and are actually misdiagnosed.
-They’re given SSRI antidepressants which actually have the opposite effect on ADHD brains.
+They’re given SSRI antidepressants which can actually have the opposite effect on ADHD brains.
 This leads many women with ADHD to self-medicate with substances," he explained.
 That, combined with my family history of abuse and the prevalence of addiction in the LGBTQ+ community, put me at risk in ways I hadn't fully understood.
 "The system has failed you," he continued.
 "I’m sorry.”

-I was flabbergasted.
 I had never come across a psychiatrist that cared enough to look deeper behind the surface.
-I attribute that to the fact that I hadn’t been honest about my drinking and drug use, combined with a lack of information amongst the psychiatric community.
+I attribute that to the fact that I hadn’t been honest about my drinking and drug use, combined with a lack of information among the psychiatric community.
 My newfound sobriety allowed me to be properly diagnosed, and I finally had an explanation for the way I felt my entire life: like I was broken and no one could fix it.
 My psychiatrist sent me home with a number of books about ADHD, adult ADHD, and ADHD in women.
 He also set me up for a test that gave me the official diagnosis of ADHD.

 It was the beginning of a huge shift in my life.

 Put another way?
 A person who happens to be a member of the LGBTQ+ community and has ADHD is at a huge risk for struggling with addiction.
 This dangerous crossover is not one that is talked about enough in either the ADHD or LGBTQ+ community spaces.

 We know fairly little about addiction, as research and data has only been seriously gathered and executed over the past 50 years or so.
 We know that addiction is hereditary, but we also know that addiction can be triggered as a result of trauma.